SOLAS-TTRPG/SOLAS/README.md

 You can use the **Misty Step** trick once per rest with no **Focus** cost (still costs 1 **Stamina**).

 ### Duelist
-Once per round when you are hit with a melee attack, you can spend some or all of your remaining stamina points to reduce the damage by that much
+Once per round when you are hit with a physical melee attack, you can spend some or all of your remaining stamina points to reduce the damage by that much.

 ### Elemental Shift
 When you attack with a physical weapon, you can spend one **focus** to randomly change its damage type to an elemental one.
 This effect persists through combat, and you can spend another point to roll the type again.
 To do determine the damage type, roll a d6: